Government shutdowns are just the tip of the iceberg: The real problem in the US is much bigger – Image: Xpert.Digital

 DOGE and government efficiency

-The Department of Government Efficiency (DOGE), established at the beginning of the second Trump administration, aims to achieve $1 trillion in savings by modernizing information technology, increasing productivity, and cutting unnecessary regulations and spending.
-Under Elon Musk's initial leadership, systematic cuts were implemented across various agencies.
+The Department of Government Efficiency (DOGE), established at the beginning of the second Trump administration, aims to achieve $1 trillion in savings through modernization of information technology, increased productivity, and reductions in unnecessary regulations and spending.
+Under the initial leadership of Elon Musk, systematic cuts were implemented across various government agencies.

-However, DOGE's track record is mixed.
-While the initiative has certainly identified and partially eliminated inefficient structures, the actual savings are disputed.
-Critics argue that many of the claimed $140 billion in savings are based on faulty calculations and obfuscations.
-Furthermore, some agencies have begun to rehire staff after the drastic cuts, calling into question the long-term effectiveness of the measures.
+DOGE's track record is mixed.
+While the initiative has indeed identified and partially eliminated inefficient structures, the actual savings are disputed.
+Critics argue that many of the claimed $140 billion in savings are based on flawed calculations and obfuscation.
+Furthermore, some agencies have rehired staff following the drastic cuts, calling into question the long-term effectiveness of the measures.

 Economic psychology as a factor

 The importance of economic psychology for economic success cannot be underestimated.
-Trust and confidence among the population and the markets play a crucial role in economic development.
-In this context, the determination to address structural problems can have positive psychological effects, even if the specific methods are controversial.
+The trust and confidence of the population and the markets play a crucial role in economic development.
+In this context, the determination to address structural problems can certainly have positive psychological effects, even if the specific methods are controversial.

-At the same time, radical and ethically questionable approaches risk undermining trust in the institutions.
-Balancing necessary reforms with maintaining democratic stability represents one of the greatest challenges.
+At the same time, radical and ethically questionable approaches risk undermining trust in institutions.
+Balancing necessary reforms with preserving democratic stability represents one of the greatest challenges.

 International comparisons and evaluations